 Quick and Easy Links for Switzerland Train Travel

-- Voralpen Express, no reservation needed, you can buy a ticket at the station or use your train pass.
+- Voralpen Express, no reservation needed, you can buy a ticket at the station or use your train pass

-- Gotthard Panorama Express, you can book the boat tickets in the harbour but you need to make a reservation for the train from Flüelen to Lugano. (or try your luck and pay the conductor)
+- Gotthard Panorama Express, you can book the boat tickets in the harbor but you need to make a reservation for the train from Flüelen to Lugano. (or try your luck and pay the conductor)

 - Bernina Express, a reservation is mandatory.
 You need to make separate reservations for the bus and the train